-Drivers need SR-22 insurance in Massachusetts after being convicted of a serious traffic violation, such as multiple speeding tickets, driving without insurance, or getting a DUI.
-Car insurance companies in Massachusetts are required to file an SR-22 certificate with the state to prove that drivers who are classified as “high-risk” maintain at least the minimum levels of car insurance required by Massachusetts law.
-Drivers must maintain their SR-22 coverage for 3 years.
+Drivers need SR-22 insurance in Massachusetts after being convicted of a serious traffic violation, such as reckless driving or DUI.
+These drivers are considered “high risk” and are required to file an SR-22 certificate with the state to prove they have at least the minimum amount of car insurance required by Massachusetts law.
+Drivers in Massachusetts must maintain their SR-22 filing for 3 years.

 Your first speeding ticket won’t necessarily guarantee that you need an SR-22.
 Massachusetts only requires an SR-22 for specific traffic offenses, or accidents that cost more than a certain dollar amount.